ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 - `init` is always paired with `deinit` and can be used for locking purposes.
   It is guaranteed that `deinit` will be called, if `init` was called before.
-- `foreach` will be called for every single mountpoint.
+- `foreach` will be called for every single mount point.
 - `max once` (without any subposition) will be called maximum once per `kdbGet()/kdbSet()` outside the loop.
 It must be called after `init`, and before `deinit`.